ivanseidel/ArduinoThread/README.md

 There are many examples showing many ways to use it.
 Here, we will explain Class itself, what it does and "how" it does.

-There are basicaly, two Classes included in this Library:
+There are basicaly, three Classes included in this Library:
-`Thread` and `ThreadController` (that inherits from Thread).
+`Thread`, `ThreadController` and `StaticThreadController` (both controllers inherit from Thread).

 - `Thread class`: This is the basic class, witch contains methods to set and run callbacks, check if the Thread should be runned, and also creates a unique ThreadID on the instantiation.

 - `ThreadController class`: Responsable for "holding" multiple Threads.
 Can also be called as "a group of Threads", and is used to perform run in every Thread ONLY when needed.

+- `StaticThreadController class`: Slighly faster and smaller version of `ThreadController`.
+  It works similar to `ThreadController`, but once constructed it can't add or remove threads to run.

 * The instantiation of a Thread class is very simple: